Monday to Friday

 Drawing up your company's car policy

-As a complement to the fleet audit, we recommend drawing up a detailed list of all the vehicles in use, including their respective makes, models and characteristics.
-Your company's car policy is a crucial element of its overall strategy.
-It enables you to determine the ideal organization of your fleet, assigning the most suitable vehicles to each employee.
+In addition to the fleet audit, it is advisable to draw up a detailed list of all the vehicles used, including their respective makes, models and characteristics.
+The car policy (Your company's automotive policy is a crucial part of its overall strategy.
+It allows you to determine the ideal organisation of your fleet, by allocating the most suitable vehicles to each employee.
 So you can easily decide whether an employee needs a company car or a service vehicle.

-It enables you to determine the ideal organization of your fleet, by assigning the most suitable vehicles to each employee.
+It allows you to determine the ideal organisation of your fleet, by allocating the most suitable vehicles to each employee.
 So you can easily decide whether an employee needs a company car or a service vehicle.

-With Beev, get a personalized car policy for your company, free of charge.
+With Beev, get a free car policy for your company.

-When a company wants to renew its vehicle fleet, it's important to consider its financing options:
+When a company wants to renew its vehicle fleet, it's important to consider the financing options available to it:

-However, leasing is the most popular option for companies (about 82% of companies).
-In addition to allowing companies to change vehicles regularly, they can benefit from services (maintenance, insurance, assistance, etc.).
+However, leasing is the most popular option for companies. (approximately 82 % of companies).
+As well as enabling companies to change vehicles on a regular basis, they can also benefit from a range of services (maintenance, insurance, assistance, etc.).

-Under the French LOM law (loi d'orientation des mobilités), companies will be obliged to install a recharging infrastructure charging infrastructure.
-This will provide an additional service for your employees.
-As with the purchase of an electric car, as a company you are eligible for Advenir aid which aims to facilitate the installation of recharging infrastructure for businesses.
+As part of the LOM law (the law on the orientation of mobility), companies will be obliged to set up a "mobility plan". recharging infrastructure adapted.
+It will provide an additional service for your employees.
+As with the purchase of an electric car, as a company you are eligible for Advenir assistance which aims to facilitate the installation of recharging infrastructure for businesses.

-It offers fleets the opportunity to benefit from a bonus of up to €960,000 for a private parking lot.
-To receive the Advenir bonus, it is imperative to choose a certified installer and use a qualified electrician.
-IRVE (Infrastructure de Recharge pour Véhicules Électriques) qualified electrician.
+It offers fleets the opportunity to benefit from a bonus of up to €960,000 for a private car park.
+To receive the Advenir premium, it is essential to choose a certified installer and use a qualified electrician.
+IRVE (Electric Vehicle Charging Infrastructure).

 50 %